zuozhenggh/learning-library/data-management-library/autonomous-database/developer/ajd-soda/multi-cloud/multi-cloud.md

     ![Report App](./images/task4/report_app.png)

-    You can see the Eight Companies.
+    You can see the **Eight Companies**.
 Four (One, Two, Three and Four) were inserted directly to the Oracle Microservice and Four (Five, Six, Seven and Eight) were migrated from the MongoDB Microservice.

     ![Report App Result Eight Companies](./images/task4/report_app_result_eight_companies.png)